Books of the Week:

 “Memories . . . misty water-colored memories . . .”
 Except, in my case, totally forgotten memories.
 This has been a season for utterly forgetting things I really need to remember.
 This week I made elaborate arrangements with an old friend to meet her for breakfast while I was on the road . . . except I gave her the wrong date.
 No matter how many times you apologize, it’s hard to overlook the fact that my memory is not very reliable.
 I spent a few minutes this week puzzling over a sticky note I’d put on my computer which read, “Interview Plumber.”
 That was a puzzler, until I realized I’d meant two separate events.
 I had an interview by phone with Entertainment Weekly that day, and the emergency plumber was supposed to come to repair the upstairs shower.

-We have had a few issues with our plumbing recently so I am hoping that the plumber will be able to sort everything out for us.
+I don’t know much about plumbing but I just want to get it all sorted as soon as possible.
+We have had a few issues with our plumbing recently so I am hoping that the plumbers will be able to sort everything out for us.
 Some friends of ours have told us that they have just had their pipes lined with epoxy so I might have to see if our plumber offers a similar service.
 Apparently epoxy pipe lining can help restore the water flow of your piping systems without tearing out your walls and fixtures.
 This is definitely something that we would consider as we are trying to save money at the moment and could do without the cost and the exhaustion of removing and replacing our existing pipes.
+If we keep having issues with the shower, then I think a quick online trip to www.glassshowerdirect.com may do the trick, especially if the plumber comes back and says we have to get everything changed.
 Wish me luck!

 Also this week, my friend Toni said, “Chris said you told him about your next project.”
 I had no memory whatsoever of this conversation I’d had with Chris, but when I thought it over, it seemed highly unlikely that Chris had read my mind over the telephone, and much more likely that I had, in fact, told him about the project.
 So I’m going with that.